 Supplier Code of Conduct

-Ashmore is committed to maintaining a strong corporate culture employing high standards of integrity and fair dealing in the conduct of the firm's activities, compliance with both the letter and the spirit of relevant laws and regulations, and standards of good market practice in all jurisdictions where the Group's business is carried out.
+Ashmore is committed to maintaining a strong corporate culture employing high standards of integrity and fair dealing in the conduct of the firm's activities, compliance with both the letter and the spirit of relevant laws and regulations, and adhering to high standards of good market practice in all jurisdictions where the Group conducts its business.